 UV radiation is a known workplace hazard for any staff working any part of their day outdoors.
 OH&S risk controls should consider the school environment including:

 - modifying highly reflective surfaces

-- higher risk times in Victoria between September and April (inclusive)
+- higher risk times in Victoria between mid-August to the end of April (inclusive)

 - outdoor programming schedules